A GOVERNMENT MANDATED PUBLIC SCIENTIFIC HEARING

-FOR LIFE ON EARTH is committed to making this level of science debate happen.
-Our objective is to ensure that such debates are broadcast live on television, via a platform such as BBC's Newsnight or Question Time, both being suitable for the seriousness of such an important topic, and able to incorporate audience participation.
+FOR LIFE ON EARTH is committed to making this level of science scrutiny happen.
+Our objective is to ensure that our called-for science hearing is broadcast live on television, via a platform such as BBC's Newsnight or Question Time, both being suitable for the seriousness of such an important topic, and able to incorporate audience participation.

 INCREASED PUBLIC AWARENESS

-FOR LIFE ON EARTH will focus on the most efficient routes by which to advertise the fact that veterinary principles must not be applied to ill, or critically ill humans.
-An effective pressure campaign, coordinated with the help of the international community, can then help to ensure that legislative decisions made by governments implement current scientific knowledge.
+FOR LIFE ON EARTH focuses on the most efficient routes by which to advertise the fact that veterinary principles must not be applied to ill, or critically ill humans.
+Veterinary surgeons train at entirely different institutions than human medical doctors - and there's a life and death reason for that.
+Our effective pressure campaign, coordinated with the help of our supporters and the international community, is driving the need for legislative decisions made by governments to implement current scientific knowledge.
 This will, in turn, help to release funds available for medical research and re-direct these precious, finite resources towards Personalised Medicine - the front runner of cures for human disease where treatments are tailor-made for you and you alone - for your unique genetic makeup.

 ACTION IN PARLIAMENTS and a LEGAL CHALLENGE